Welcome to the Freight Market Cheat Sheet.

 Note on the data: all truckload rate figures are derived from Coyote’s proprietary transactional data.
 With thousands of daily shipments, it is one of the largest centralized freight marketplaces in North America.

 Knight-Swift, traditionally a truckload-focused carrier, continues to build out their national LTL footprint.
-This started with AAA Cooper, who was primarily a Southeast carrier, followed by Midwest Motor Express.
-Most recently, Knight-Swift acquired Dependable Highway Express, giving them California, Arizona, and Nevada coverage.
-The companies will operate as two entities for the present, but are targeting October to merge into the same Standard Carrier Alpha Code (SCAC).
+This started with AAA Cooper, who was primarily a southeast carrier, followed by Midwest Motor Express.
+Most recently, Knight-Swift completed the acquisition of Dependable Highway Express, giving them California, Arizona, and Nevada coverage.

 Changes coming to NMFC classifications in 2025